Sacramento River delta Historical Society

 exploration and celebration of our shared past.

-Each our programs share a unique aspect of regional history, offering a diverse range of topics.
-Our lecturers are seasoned historians, archeologists, farmers, policy makers,
+Each of our programs share a unique aspect of regional history, offering a diverse range of topics.
+Our lecturers are seasoned historians, archeologists, farmers, policy makers, writers, artists, or amateur sleuths with intriguing stories to share.
+We encourage audience participation.
+Ask questions, share perspectives, and engage in lively discussions with fellow Delta enthusiasts.

 Share Your Stories

-conversation going for folks to come by and share a story, peek at our holdings, or talk about ways to engage the community.
+resource center will be open for Delta History Days.
+We’ll have the coffee pot and conversation going for folks to come by and share a story, peek at our holdings, or talk about ways to engage the community.
 Have photos to share or other items from the Delta?
 Bring them, too.
+We have a new scanner to digitize your images.
 We’ll provide coffee, tea, and some snacks.
-And hopefully, a new scanner to digitize your images.
-If we can recruit some new volunteers, we’ll expand the resource center openings to at least once a month.
-Check out our Facebook Group for updates.
+If we can recruit some new volunteers, we’ll expand the resource center to at least once a month throughout the year.

 Community Engagement